A machine learning based control of complex systems: Introduction

-There are experimental and/or numerical evidence of the chaotic behavior in areas such as: population dynamics\cite{Din}, epidemiology\cite{Upadhyay}, ecosystems\cite{Singh}, cardiac rhythm\cite{Zhao}, neurological systems\cite{Hu}, optoelectronic systems\cite{Ghosh}, chemical reactions\cite{Xu}, economic systems\cite{Alves}, communication systems\cite{Mukherjee} and a lot of more situations in physics, chemistry, biology and engineering\cite{Elhadj}.
-Added to this, that behavior can be useful in areas such as secure communication \cite{Rosier}, where chaotic systems offer an alternative for the development of new technologies.\\ As can be seen in most of the before mentioned cases, it is desirable to have strategies that allow the evolution of the system to be regulated: the population of animal communities can be controlled to prevent extinctions or the spread of diseases, for obvious reasons the epidemic diseases must be controlled, the heart rate must be controlled in the case of arrhythmia, brain activity must be controlled in case of epilepsy or finally some chemical, physical or computational systems can be controlled for the benefit of all.
-This represents sufficient motivation to devote effort to the design of models and/or control schemes for such systems.\\ From a general perspective these systems can be modeled as $ s_t = f_{r}^t (s_0) $, where $ r $ is a set of parameters, $ t \in \Re $ or $ t \in \cal N $ represents the time, $ s \in S $ the state of the system and $ f $, a function that regulates the evolution of the system; so that, the control over them can only be achieved applying disturbances of some of these components. \\ When systems like the previously mentioned have chaotic behavior: on the one hand they have sensitivity to the initial conditions, which makes them difficult to predict in the long term, but on the other it offers the opportunity to change their behavior radically using small perturbations, this is, with a low cost and without producing important alterations in the system. \\ The seminal article on this topic presents a method for the control of chaotic systems, known as OGY method\cite{Ott}, this is the archetype of the methods that belong to the class of those that disturb the parameter.
-As evidence of it importance, from the point of view of basic research or technology of the finding of Ott, Grebogi and York\cite{Ott}, where the term {\it controlling chaos} was coined, there are many other methods for stabilizing chaotic systems that have been suggested afterwards, see for instance \cite{Souza} and references therein.\\ Another method almost as celebrated, as the previous one, is a feedback method proposed by Pyragas {\it et. al.} \cite{Pyragas} belonging to the methods that disturb $ f $.
+When systems have chaotic behavior: on the one hand they have sensitivity to the initial conditions, which makes them difficult to predict in the long term, but on the other it offers the opportunity to change their behavior radically using small perturbations, this is, with a low cost and without producing important alterations in the system.\\ The seminal article on this topic presents a method for the control of chaotic systems, known as OGY method\cite{Ott} and where the term {\it controlling chaos } was coined, is the archetype of the methods that belong to the class of those that disturb the parameter.
+As evidence of its importance, from the point of view of the basic research or the technology of the finding of Ott, Grebogi and York, there is the great amount of methods to stabilize chaotic systems that have been designed later, see example \cite{Souza} and references therein.
+Another method almost as celebrated, as the previous one, is a feedback method proposed by Pyragas {\it et. al.} \cite{Pyragas} belonging to the methods that disturb $ f $.
 In this method, the stabilization of unstable periodic orbits of a chaotic system is achieved by combined feedback with the use of a specially designed external oscillator.
-Neither of the two methods require an {\it a priory} analytical knowledge of the dynamics system and may be applicable in experimental situations. \\ Among the strategies mentioned above, and many others, there are a significant amount of control strategies based on linear approximations of the dynamics around the target.
-When is it so, it is necessary that the linear approach is a good representation of the system or equivalently that the trajectory of the system is close enough to the target.\\ In this work, unlike those that model the dynamics to design the control function, here the control function is directly obtained by using Gaussian Processes Regression method\cite{Rasmussen} which is training using as examples a set of states, that are close to a points of a homoclinic orbit.\\ The article is organized as follow: in Section II a symbolic dynamic inspired but learning machine based approach to control of chaotic dynamic is presented.
-Here, model-based and data-driven versions of the method are presented.
-Section III is devoted to presented some examples of the performance of the methodology and finally in Section IV we give some concluding remarks.
+Neither of the two methods require an {\it a priory} analytical knowledge of the dynamics system and may be applicable in experimental situations.